Frame In-N-Out: Unbounded Controllable Image-to-Video Generation: Experiment

 \subsection{Proposed Evaluation Dataset Overview}

 Since we are the first work focusing on the In-N-Out pattern in video generation, we define evaluation datasets and metrics as follows.
 Our evaluation is composed of two parts: Frame Out and Frame In with identity (ID) reference.
-Though we don't require perfect Frame In and Frame Out patterns in our training scenarios, for the expression of a fair intention, we make the setting the hardest level in the evaluation test set.
-In this way, we curate 183 and 189 cases for perfect FrameIn and FrameOut as evaluation datasets.
+Though we don't require perfect Frame In and Frame Out patterns in our training scenarios, for the expression of a fair intention, we set the setting to the hardest level in the curation of the evaluation test set.
+In this way, we curate 183 and 189 cases for ideal FrameIn and FrameOut as evaluation datasets.
 All Frame In evaluation datasets will come with one and only one ID reference image.
 The benchmark will be released for future study.